anhnguyendepocen/computing-basics/README.md

 Each topic will get its own page in [the wiki](https://github.com/brianhigh/computing-basics/wiki).

-Once the initial compilation is made, I will likely clean up and place into individual markdown (md) files.
+Once the initial compilation is made, we will likely clean up and place into individual markdown (md) files.

+## The Computing Basics Team

+The team consists of editors (Brian High) and contributors, listed below.

+### Contributers

+Thanks to the following people who have contriuted to this resource (in no particular order):

+Wilson S. Waldrop, Doug Hayman, Eric Kool-Brown, Thayer York, Travis Mitchell

+## License
+Copyright &copy; The Computing Basics Team.
+License: CC BY 4.0.
+See LICENSE.md for more information.